carpentries/carpentrycon/CarpentryCon_Cheatsheet.md

 - Nearest pharmacy: [Procare Pharmacy UCD](https://goo.gl/maps/hoxNWogRPWE2), Phone: +353 (0) 1716 3840
 - Check the list of all other important contacts on [this page](https://github.com/carpentries/carpentrycon/blob/master/venue.md).

-#### Code of Conduct Subcommittee members
+#### Code of Conduct Facilitators

-- Get in touch with these members of the Carpentries Policy Committee on site: Karin Lagesen, Kari Jordan and Malvika Sharan, or by emailing **policy@carpentries.org**.
+- Reach out to these members of the Carpentries Policy Committee on site: Karin Lagesen, Kari Jordan and Malvika Sharan, or by emailing **policy@carpentries.org**.

 ### Social platforms